nterreri/thesis/report/appendix.md

 #### Replacing RiveScript

-In order to replace the RiveScript interpreter, it is necessary to create another implementation of the BotInterface class, readapting the implementation provided in BotRivescript:
+In order to replace the RiveScript interpreter, it is necessary to create another implementation of the BotInterface class, adapting the implementation provided in BotRivescript:

 ~~~ python